 Clearlight would like to remind users that this should not be taken as direct medical advice, and you should always consult a licensed health practitioner before making any significant changes to your lifestyle or existing pain treatment regimen.

-We’ve known for some time now the overall health benefits of infrared sauna bathing on human physiology, but research focussed specifically on the benefits of infrared saunas for women is something that has been relatively untouched.
+We’ve known for some time now about the overall health benefits of infrared sauna bathing on human physiology, but research focused specifically on the benefits of infrared saunas for women is something that has been relatively untouched.

 Dr. Joy Hussain is a renowned medical practitioner, researcher, acupuncturist, and remote medicine specialist who has devoted her Ph.D. research to sauna bathing, as well as the impact of sweating on our bodies.

 We sat down with Dr. Hussain in a recent episode of The Sauna Show to discover what her recent pilot study can point to in terms of the health benefits, specifically for women, that can be facilitated in an infrared sauna.

 Individualised Research Exploring Individual Health Benefits Of Infrared Saunas